itags/itags.github.io/_docs/general/index.md

 This is a boolean (defaults true) which specifies that the parent Class its `init`-method should be invoked before its own `init`.
 This is normal behaviour when sub-classing, though can suppress it.
 When suppressed, you still can invoke the parent Class its `init`, by using **this.$superProp('init')**

-chainInit is not applyable on document.createItag().
+chainInit is not applyable on document.defineItag().

 ###chainDestroy###

 This is a boolean (defaults true) which specifies that the parent Class its `destroy`-method should be invoked after its own `destroy`.
 This is normal behaviour when sub-classing, though can suppress it.
 When suppressed, you still can invoke the parent Class its `destroy`, by using **this.$superProp('destroy')**

-chainDestroy is not applyable on document.createItag().
+chainDestroy is not applyable on document.defineItag().

 ###subClassable###